callendera/milestoneproject_1/README.md

             * After all of the blanks are filled with the appropriate information the modal will close out, then the modal will send the info to The Monkees email and the user would be notified with a confirmation email officially scheduling the event.
 * Home/Landing page
     * The Home page only has a black and white background picture (monkees.jpg) of the band as a whole.
-        * There are 3 different background images that change according to screen size, because the image wasn't as flattering on smaller screen sizes.
+        * There are 3 different background images that change according to screen size, because the image for the desktop view wasn't as flattering on smaller screen sizes.
+        * At 992px a more size fitting back ground appears as expected.
+        * At 576px a different background image appears there as well that fits the screensize better as well.
 * Music/Video
     * The next section as you're scrolling is the Music and Video section
         * Music